Tariffs and Trade Restrictions

 The Costs of Restrictions – Smoot-Hawley Tariff 1929/30 an Example

 In May 1929, looking to curry favor with farmers, the U.S. House passed a bill to greatly increase international tariffs.
 In the U.S. senate there was pressure to greatly expand the number of goods on the tariff list.
 Initially, a group of free-trade senators seemed poised to block the bill, however, on October 27, in a test vote on the bill the free-trade group switched and voted for the expanded tariffs.
-U.S. stocks prices droped in the last hour of trading and the following day, October 28, is christened Black Thursday – the start of the stock market crash.
+U.S. stock prices dropped in the last hour of trading and the following day, October 28, is christened Black Thursday – the start of the stock market crash.
 (Reynolds 1979)

-Prior to Herbert Hoover signing the Smoot-Hawley tariffs thousands of economists from 179 colleges and universities signed a statement that was codified in the Congressional Record, May 5, 1930, pp 8327-28.
+Prior to Herbert Hoover signing the Smoot-Hawley tariffs more than a thousand economists from 179 colleges and universities signed a statement that was codified in the Congressional Record, May 5, 1930, pp 8327-28.
 The statement includes the following language: “We are convinced the increased protection duties will be a mistake” … By raising prices … and compelling consumers to subsidize waste and inefficiency in the industry. … Our export trade, in general would suffer.”
 (Irwin 2011).
 Their predictions came true.
 Many major countries retaliated with tariffs on U.S. goods while others simply boycotted U.S. goods.
 Within three years U.S. exports fell to only 35% of their pre-tariff levels (U.S. total imports, exports and trade balance 1790-1970 | Statista).
 A substantial portion of this decline was caused by Smoot-Hawley tariffs.
 In 1988 the Economic Report of the President described the tariffs as “… probably the most damaging pieces of legislation signed in the United States.” (p.
 147).

 The Costs of Restrictions – 2002 Bush Steel Tariffs – an Example